 Prior to sending email from SharpSpring, you must verify the sending domain.
 Verification provides security for domain owners by rejecting potential spoofed mail if the sender lacks access to the domain they are trying to send from.
 It is the first step towards maximizing deliverability.
 To complete domain verification, do the following:

 Important: By default, only one domain per SharpSpring instance can be authenticated with DKIM and SPF.
-For questions or concerns, contact SharpSpring's Professional Services team.
+For questions or concerns, contact SharpSpring Support.

 After verification, you may optionally navigate to your email settings page to configure DKIM for this domain.
 Alignment between your verified domain and a valid DKIM signature is necessary for optimal inbox placement.